kubermatic/kubeone/docs/frequently_asked_questions.md

 ## What cloud providers KubeOne does support?

-KubeOne is supposed to work on any cloud provider, on-perm and bare-metal cluster, as long as there is no need for additional configuration.
+KubeOne is supposed to work on any cloud provider, on-prem and bare-metal cluster, as long as there is no need for additional configuration.
 However, to utilize all features of KubeOne, such as Terraform integration and creating worker nodes, KubeOne and [Kubermatic machine-controller](https://github.com/kubermatic/machine-controller) need to support that provider.

 Currently we support AWS, DigitalOcean, Google Compute Engine (GCE), Hetzner, and OpenStack.

-## Are on-perm and bare metal clusters supported?
+## Are on-prem and bare metal clusters supported?

 Yes.
 We support OpenStack, with support for vSphere coming soon.